demx8as6/02-MWTN-PoC/models/tools/README.md

 This folder is a fork of https://github.com/OpenNetworkingFoundation/EAGLE-Open-Model-Profile-and-Tools/tree/UmlYangTools.
-Every modification made here is necessary short term for the 2.
-MWTN Poc and will be reported too the original project.
+Every modification made here, is necessary for the 2.
+MWTN Poc and will be reported to the original project.

 # UML to YANG Mapping Tool